Invest in British Columbia: The BC Entrepreneur Immigration Program

 If you cannot verify your personal net worth to the satisfaction of the BCPNP, your application will be refused.

-Your Business Concept
+Your Business Concept for the British Columbia PNP

 You must provide a brief business concept when you register which will be scored based on its evaluated commercial viability.
 Later when you apply for a nomination, you will have to submit a comprehensive business plan.